grnet/apimas/docs/drf_adapter.rst

 'submitted' are satisfied:

 - ``check_state_collection_open()``
-- ``check_state_collection_submitted()``
+- ``check_state_resource_submitted()``

-If none of the states is valid, then an HTTP_403 error is returned.
-If only one state is satisfied, then the django-rest adapter checks which fields can be handled in this state, e.g. when the state is 'open', an anonymous user can handle all fields, while when the state is 'submitted' only the field 'number' can be updated.
+If none of the states is matched, then an HTTP_403 error is returned.
+If only one state is matched, then the django-rest adapter checks which fields can be handled in this state, e.g. when the state is 'open', an anonymous user can set all fields, while when the state is 'submitted' only the field 'number' can be updated.

 django-rest adapter predicates